 - Spread coconut on a cookie sheet and bake for 3 minutes.

 - Remove from oven, stir, then cook again for 3 minutes or until coconut is lightly browned.

-- Using a double broiler, bring water to a boil, then turn down to simmer.
+- Using a double boiler, bring water to a boil, then turn down to simmer.

 - Add toasted coconut to melted chocolate.
 Unsweetened coconut varies in shape and size so it may take a little less than the amount I have listed.
 Keep adding coconut until it is completely coated with the melted chocolate.

-- Spoon approx a ½ to ¾ a teaspoon at a time on parchment paper.
+- Spoon approx a 1/2 to 3/4 a tablesoon at a time on parchment paper.

 Nutritional Information per MyFitnessPal app – 123 Calories, Fat 11.4, Protein, 1.3, Carbs 8.1 – 5.2 Fiber & 1.8 Sugar Alcohols = 1.1 Net Carbs